 Step 1: Select a topic area.
 See the "Selecting and focusing your research topic" tab at left for suggestions on choosing a topic, narrowing your focus, and developing a thesis statement or research question.

 Step 2: Do a literature review.
 The "Literature Review" tab will link you to helpful resources for planning a search and organizing your results.
 The "Start Searching" tab gives some examples for using article databases effectively.

-Step 3: Conduct your research (for those students required to do so).
-Check the "Conducting research" tab for resources on creating surveys, finding tests, designing studies, etc.
+Step 3: Doing primary research (for those students required to do so).
+Check the "Doing primary research" tab for resources on creating surveys, finding tests, designing studies, etc.

 Step 4: Present your results.
 The "Writing & Citing" tab brings together resources for writing the paper, citing your sources, and avoiding plagiarism.
 The "Presentation skills" tab will help you create effective visual aids and deliver a professional presentation.